joshbruce/fourth-earth-raw/public/content.md

 ---
 title: Rules as Written
-version: 0.2.1
+version: 0.3.0
 ---

 # Fourth Earth RAW

-Fourth Earth [.RAW](Rules as Written) is an additive, rules-light, and action-based game system.
-It is additive in that it is designed to be simple and added to as opposed to complex and reduced from to make it simpler.
-As such, it is considered rules-light because it is mainly informational with a minimal mechanic allowing characters to interact with the world.
-The primary mechanic of the system is what makes it action-based as it is how characters interact with the world and each other in a range of circumstances.
-Extensions are provided as a separate list with thoughts and recommendations on implementing them in a Fourth Earth RAW way.
+Fourth Earth [.RAW](Rules as Written) is a cooperative storytelling framework for creating “choose your own adventure” experiences with the potential for unknown outcomes; it is:

+- additive,
+- rules-light, and
+- action-oriencted.

+Additive means it's designed to allow you to build into stories by adding pieces not explicitly spelled out; contrasted by systems that provide creatures, settings, and the mechanics to sift through and use or modify.
+It is rules-light in that it's more informational with a minimal mechanic instead of having multiple mechanics or mechanics with multiple steps to implement.
+It is action-oriented because the primary mechanic affords players a generic way to interact with the world; complexity is optional.

-The system should be applicable to solo adventures (one player of one or more characters, with or without a separate narrator), tabletop (more than one player, with or without a separate narrator), and computer-aided in either an A-B storyline or open world gameplay style (the computer acts as the narrator and makes the math easier).
+The system should be applicable to:

+- solo adventures (one player of one or more characters, with or without a separate narrator),
+- tabletop (more than one player, with or without a separate narrator, possibly with the aid of a computer), and
+- computer-aided in either an A-B storyline or open world gameplay style (the computer acts as the narrator and makes the math easier).

 Fourth Earth RAW is like describing the physics within a setting, theme, and campaign.